 There is a reason “thank you” is referred to as a magic word.
 This is because merely saying the words and genuinely meaning it is like giving a person a happy pill, especially if the thank you is coming from the boss.

 You can find other pleasant ways of saying thank you even after you’ve verbalized it.
 Other creative means include writing a thank you card and putting it on their table with a bottle of their favorite wine or gift card for a cup of coffee.
+In fact you can add a Thank You note with any gifts for employees.
 This will make your employees feel very appreciated and special.

 2. How About “PDA”?